CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/03Custom_connector_for_existingAPI.md

 18. Select the **getcurrentbadge** action.

-19. Provide your email address as id and click **Test operation**.
+19. Provide your email address as ID and click **Test operation**.

      ![](images/L03/image31-1.png)

 20. The test should succeed, and you should get a current badge for the user you created.

     ![](images/L03/image32.png)

-     > **Note**: If the test operation fails, try updating the connector then test the connector by performing Steps 15-18 again.
+     > **Note:** If the test operation fails, try updating the connector, then test the connector by performing Steps 15-18 again.

 21. Copy the Response **Body** JSON.

 22. Select the **Definition** tab from the dropdown.